Zenithsiz/ist-ddrs-lab2/typst/exercises/8.typ

 #indent_par[We've included the workload variability from the previous exercise as the column $C^2$ to compare against.
 We can thus conclude that the variance and variability are correlated.]

-#indent_par[This makes sense, as despite our _elephants_ occurring less often, their larger size ensures that the users that come after them have a much higher average queue delay, which in turn increases the variance of the system.]
+#indent_par[This makes sense, as, despite our _elephants_ occurring less often, their larger size ensures that the users that come after them have a much higher average queue delay, which in turn increases the variance of the system.]

-#pagebreak()

 ==== c.